tonytsheng/DBHUB/ORA/ON_EC2/readme.md

     - alter table TABLENAME storage (FLASH_CACHE KEEP);
 14. Set filesystemio_options from NONE to SETALL.
 15. Changed instance type to r6id.24xl.
 Modified flash cache to only be on 4 instance volumes.
 2 TEMP tablespaces spread across 5 files on instance store (by accident).
 Archiver error in the middle of test.
-16. rerun. archiver error for a few mins.
+16. Rerun.
+Archiver error again for a few mins.
 17. Increased EBS volumes and corresponding IOPS for u02, u03, and u04. io1 volume size modified from 900GB to 9000GB.
 IOPS from 45000 to 64000.
 AWS will optimize each volume as part of this modification, which will take at least a few hours.

 ### Baseline